 The amateur nature of the players makes the sports less predictable.
 Smaller body’s mean speed is more often a factor than strength.
 Also the defenses are not as well drilled which makes for high scoring and free flowing games.

 The inevitable player turnover means it’s about the team not any individual.
 The team has a historic identity and sporting philosophy that will endure regardless of an individual star player who can only last a few years.

 Deeper loyalty and rivalries

 Loyalty with the fans is multidirectional and generational.
-Further evidence of the greater loyalty in college sports is that coaches and key non playing personnel stay in their jobs a lot longer than in pro sports.
+Further evidence of the greater loyalty in college sports is that coaches and key non-playing personnel stay in their jobs longer than in pro sports.